 3) eating at local food establishments is one of the best ways of planting financial seeds in communities.

 But remember: “As Within, So Without.”
-In other words, I’m not trying to incite you to anger, but to rouse you to see opportunities to make your mark doing work that’s fun.
+In other words, I’m not trying to incite you to anger, but to rouse you to see opportunities to make your mark doing work you love.
 If that’s your heart’s desire, click here.